Safe, environmentally responsible operations are central to our company values and a key part of our commitment to our stakeholders.

-Our Environmental Management Standard guides our business units in the identification and mitigation of the risks our operations pose to the natural environment.
-To eliminate or reduce environmental impacts from our operations, we’ve developed sound practices for local and regional management of emissions, water, waste and sensitivie habitats.
-Through environmental management strategies and processes, we do the following:
+Our Environmental Management Standard guides our business units in identifying environmental risks relevant to our operations.
+To mitigate environmental impacts, we’ve developed sound practices for local and regional management of emissions, water, waste and sensitive habitats.
+These practices include:

-- Promote compliance with all applicable regulations and go beyond them as needed; for example, in Equatorial Guinea we follow World Bank Guidelines in effect at the time of facility design and project execution;
+- Complying with all applicable regulations and exceeding them as appropriate; for example, in Equatorial Guinea we go beyond regulatory compliance to follow relevant World Bank Guidelines;

-- Identify, evaluate and implement potential solutions to reduce air emissions, waste and freshwater use and to prevent spills;
+- Identifying, evaluating and implementing solutions to reduce air emissions, waste and fresh water use, and prevent spills;

-- Track and report environmental performance data and management practices to internal and external stakeholders to identify and implement best practices; and
+- Tracking environmental performance, and reporting data and management practices to internal and external stakeholders; and,

-- Conduct due diligence as appropriate prior to making major acquisitions to determine any potential environmental issues or liabilities.
+- Conducting appropriate due diligence prior to major acquisitions to determine any potential environmental issues or liabilities.

 A Priority from the Top Down

-Our corporate sustainability efforts inform our risk management process and our business strategy.
-The executive vice president of operations has overall leadership accountability for our environmental performance, with oversight from the Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee of the board of directors.
-In addition, eight of our nine directors bring experience in, or a strong understanding of, industry regulatory issues to their board oversight role.
+Our sustainability efforts inform our risk management processes and our business strategy.
+The senior vice president of operations has overall leadership accountability for our environmental performance.
+Oversight is provided by the Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee of the board of directors.
+In addition, all directors bring experience and understanding of industry regulatory issues to their board role.

-- Performed infrared camera surveys at over 800 sites, on over 1 million components, achieving a leak rate of less than 0.1% at surveyed locations that are subject to the EPA’s OOOOa regulation.
+- Performed over 1,600 infrared camera surveys at over 800 sites, on over 1.75 million components, achieving a methane leak rate of approximately 0.07%.
+In addition, we routinely survey pneumatic controllers and pumps for incorrect operation, exceeding federal requirements.

 How are we doing?